Ayelet Shaked: Retirement from politics

+Views and activism

-Views on Jewish identity and democracy
+Jewish identity and Israeli democracy

 Referencing the Knesset's basic law that Israel will be a Jewish and democratic state, Shaked opposes the view that the two values are in any way incompatible, arguing that "alongside the view that there is a constant struggle and a clash of civilizations between 'Jewish' and 'democratic,' I believe we can propose another model."

 Shaked argues that the key of concepts of property rights, the rejection of the divine right of kings, the importance of the separation of powers, and civil liberty are a byproduct of the Jewish philosophical tradition.
 She states: "On what did Locke base the right to property if not the chapters on creation?
 After all, Locke's Second Treatise of Government is inspired by a close textual reading of The Book of Genesis."
 She concludes that it was "not primarily Roman law or the democratic tradition of the Athenian polis that shaped and forged the modern democratic tradition in Europe or the United States, but Jewish tradition—joined, of course, by other traditions."
 She proposes that "it is precisely when we wish to promote advanced processes of democratization in Israel that we must deepen its Jewish identity.
 These identities clearly do not contradict each other; on the contrary, I believe that they strengthen each other."